Want to become a group fitness instructor? Here is everything you need to know about teaching group fitness and working in the fitness industry.

 20. Do I have a distinguishing “thing”?

-I leave you with this question, because it’s the core of every successful instructor.
+I leave you with this question, because it’s the core of every successful group fitness instructor.
 To survive, you will need to have a distinguishing teaching style – something that sets you apart and makes students clamor to book your class every week instead of someone else’s.
 You may not know what your thing is on day one – or year one – but you’ll need to work towards it every day of your career until you’ve found it.

-The above are many things you should consider before becoming a fitness instructor.
+The above are many things you should consider before becoming a group fitness instructor.
 Did I miss anything?
 Leave it in the comment section below .
 Teaching group fitness classes is a part of my career as a health and wellness professional.
 Sharing movement with others is something I truly LOVE to do.
 I believe that fitness is not just about exercise, but about creating an experience that brings joy to people’s lives.
 Through my work as an group fitness instructor, I strive to provide excellence, commitment, and inspiration to others.
 My goal is to strengthen the mind, body, and spirit; to help people realize personal happiness through wellness .
 Here’s my advice to you: if you want to pursue a fitness career, st down with yourself and consider the questions above.
 Do your research and check out the AMERICAN COUNCIL OF EXERCISE’s online resources for aspiring health professionals.
 The “get certified” section has everything needed to get started pursing a career as an instructor.

 Here’s one thing I know for sure: if your heart is in it and you put your mind to it you will make a great group fitness instructor.
 Put your heart into it and make it happen!
 Let me know how I can help you 🙂

-Other things to check out this week:
+Other things to check out: